Menu Icon

 What is hypothyroidism?

-The thyroid is a small gland located in the front of the neck that produces the thyroid gland hormones thyroxine (T4) and triiodothyronine (T3).i The thyroid hormones control the body's metabolism and act on virtually every cell in the body, particularly ones that produce proteins and that increase the oxygen usage of cells.ii They also have many downstream effects, including the following:
+The thyroid is a small gland located in the front of the neck that produces the two thyroid gland hormones: thyroxine (T4) and triiodothyronine (T3).i The thyroid hormones (together, referred to as “thyroid hormone”) control the body's metabolism and act on virtually every cell in the body, particularly ones that produce proteins and increase the oxygen usage of cells.ii They also have many downstream effects on other body functions:iii

 • Fertility